ENAC-certified photobiological safety tests.

 The UNE EN/IEC 62471 test method, on the photobiological safety of lamps and luminaires intended for general lighting services (GLS) applications, uses the GLS classification criteria of IEC 62471.
 That is, informing (but not necessarily measuring ) at a distance where the source produces an illuminance of 500 lux for GLS products and 200mm for Non-GLS equipment.

-Once the measurement distance has been determined, 2 types of measurements are made depending on the risk to analyze according to IEC / UNE EN 62471.
-In addition, it defines two important radiometric parameters to evaluate the level of harmful radiation produced by a product.
-These are irradiance and radiance. irradiance and radiance.
+Once the measurement distance has been determined, two types of measurements are performed depending on the risk to be analyzed according to IEC / UNE EN 62471.
+In addition, the standard defines two important radiometric parameters used to evaluate the level of harmful radiation produced by a product: irradiance and radiance.

-On the one hand, irradiance measures the total amount of radiation on an irradiated surface and assesses the risk of hazards to the skin and the front of the eye.
+Irradiance measures the total amount of radiation incident on an irradiated surface and is used to assess the risk of hazards to the skin and the anterior part of the eye.

-On the other hand, radiance measures the amount of radiation collected by the pupil and assesses the risk of dangers to the retina of the eye.
+Radiance, on the other hand, measures the amount of radiation collected by the pupil and is used to evaluate retinal hazard risks.

 Once the effective irradiance and radiance values (irradiance and measured radiance multiplied by the hazard function) have been measured in the laboratory, they are compared to the limits defined in the standard.

-Once the results have been compared with those defined in UNE EN/IEC 62471, the product is classified according to a level of potential risk for this product.
+Once the results are compared with those defined in UNE EN / IEC 62471, the product is classified according to its potential photobiological risk level.

 The IEC/UNE EN 62471 standard uses the following categories to report the level of risk: